4.6% Dividend Yielding REIT Worth Holding But Not Buying

 Recent developments in mall REITs

 A development last Thursday concerns MAC.
-A hedge fund from New York, Third Point, ran by Daniel Loeb, has an activist position in MAC and is pushing for MAC to close the discount between private and public valuation.
+A hedge fund from New York, Third Point, run by Daniel Loeb, has an activist position in MAC and is pushing for MAC to close the discount between private and public valuation.
 Acceptable techniques could include selling off the assets.
 This news also sent the sector materially higher.
-MAC enjoyed the largest gains while GGP, inc. (GGP) had a very modest gain on the day.
+MAC enjoyed the largest gains while GGP, Inc. (GGP) had a very modest gain on the day.
 GGP rallied dramatically over the last week and again Monday, however their gains were very subdued on the day the story broke for MAC.

-The gains for Taubman Centers ( TCO) were almost as large as those for MAC.
-By my estimates the discount on Taubman Centers (TCO) is materially larger.
+The gains for Taubman Centers (TCO) were almost as large as those for MAC.
+By my estimates, the discount on Taubman Centers is materially larger.
 TCO’s smaller size would appear to make a deal much easier, but the original family (the Taubmans) still control a huge voting block and would be able to block such a deal or suggest that the REIT be taken private (by them, rather than another group).
 One of my larger positions is in TCO and I’d rather not see such a deal unless it was at a much higher price.

 I’ve mentioned at least a few times lately that the gap between public and private valuation on these assets was getting much too large.
-It was a significant part of the bull thesis for my positions in TCO and Tanger Factory Outlets ( SKT).
+It was a significant part of the bull thesis for my positions in TCO and Tanger Factory Outlet (SKT).

-As a shareholder I would have no problem accepting a deal where the shares are sold off at a material discount to the net value of the assets.
+As a shareholder, I would have no problem accepting a deal where the shares are sold off at a material discount to the net value of the assets.
 However, I would see 10% or perhaps even 20% as a material discount.
 A discount of 35%, 40%, or 50% is not a price I would want to accept for selling my position.
 I may lighten my position occasionally when the discounts are smaller, but that is primarily so that I can scale back up the next time the panic strikes.

 SPG offered to buy MAC